jnidzwetzki/bboxdb/README.md

 The documentation of the project is located at [https://jnidzwetzki.github.io/bboxdb/](https://jnidzwetzki.github.io/bboxdb/).
 The documentation also contains the [changelog](http://jnidzwetzki.github.io/bboxdb/dev/changelog.html) of the project.

 ## Getting started
 For a guided tour through the features of BBoxDB, see the [getting started](https://jnidzwetzki.github.io/bboxdb/doc/gettingstarted.html) chapter in the documentation.
-We also recommend to read the [creating client code section](https://jnidzwetzki.github.io/bboxdb/doc/client.html).
-The [install guide](https://jnidzwetzki.github.io/bboxdb/doc/installation.html) describes the needed steps to deploy an own BBoxDB cluster.
+We also recommend reading the [creating client code section](https://jnidzwetzki.github.io/bboxdb/doc/client.html).
+The [install guide](https://jnidzwetzki.github.io/bboxdb/doc/installation.html) explains the needed steps to deploy an own BBoxDB cluster.
 The guide also describes how you can setup a virtualized cluster with 5 BBoxDB nodes in under two minutes, by using [Docker](https://hub.docker.com/r/jnidzwetzki/bboxdb/) and [Docker Compose](https://docs.docker.com/compose/).

 ## Screenshots
 BBoxDB ships with a GUI that allows observing the global index structure.
 Below you find two screenshots of the GUI.
 The screenshots show how the space is partitioned.
 In addition, some details about the discovered nodes are shown.